PeterZZQ/PeterZZQ.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: #<a href="#">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
   image: profile_pic.png
-  # address:

-news: true  # includes a list of news items
+  image_circular: false # crops the image to make it circular
+  more_info: >
+    <p>S1214 Coda building</p>
+    <p>756 W Peachtree St NW</p>
+    <p>Atlanta, GA, 30308</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

+announcements:
+  enabled: true # includes a list of news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  limit: 5 # leave blank to include all the news in the `_news` folder

+latest_posts:
+  enabled: false
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts
 ---

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `assets/img/` folder.